 MACITS focuses on providing comprehensive interpreting training with a specialism in conference interpreting.
 Students complete modules in general interpreting skills in semester one, followed by Consecutive & Bi-lateral Interpreting and Simultaneous Interpreting in semester two.
 Students also follow modules in Specialised Translation and translation theory, and a range of optional and elective modules are available.

-The language combinations we offer are English plus one or two of the following: Arabic, Chinese, French, German, Italian, Japanese, Portuguese, Russian and Spanish.
+The language combinations we offer are English plus one or two of the following: Arabic, Chinese, French, German, Italian, Portuguese and Spanish.

 In order to cater for the requirements of the profession, we offer two programme variants:

 - MACITS - 2 languages: Students train to work from two foreign languages into their mother tongue.
 For example, if your mother tongue is English, you might work from French and German into English.
 More information on modules and timetables.